Home

 m sicians

-The Luxembourg Philharmonic is a tight-knit community of 99 musicians from some 20 nations around the world.
+The Luxembourg Philharmonic is a tight-knit community of 99 musicians from 25 nations around the world.

 First things first: how does an orchestra work?